 How we aim to tackle the predation pressure

 Predation management is just one tool in the toolbox alongside all the other measures BFB take to conserve salmon in the river.
-It is not the standalone answer to save salmon and should always be a last resort as seals (especially) are a natural and loved resident of the Moray Firth.
+It is not the standalone answer to protect salmon and should always be a last resort.

 Seals